-Another tread that doesn’t necessarily have to do with graphical horsepower is the diminished time that you will be watching load screens.
+One area that doesn’t necessarily the graphics but nonetheless provides a more pleasing visual aesthetic is the diminished time that you will be watching load screens.
 Now, each mission features a short briefing as you travel towards your object in the form of a video feed in your shuttle.
 This not only makes every mission feel more important but seems to help hide loading.
 Loading is also hidden behind pre-rendered cut scenes that depict you traveling to a particular area, which keeps you looking at the game more than loading screens.
 I’m not sure that was true for Mass Effect 2.

 The story is the fun part.
 The gameplay of Mass Effect 3 may not be as deep or as polished as I’d like, but it is not at all why anyone should play it.
 ME3 provides a personal and emotional conclusion to a great trilogy.
 And while that’s almost as much as I need to say, I want to address the game’s end in a spoiler-free way.
 This game’s end is not just the end to one game, but to three.
 The story ends in such a way that it actually seems to diminish the importance of some of your decisions.
 At first, it seems like it doesn’t matter what you did before; the ending is dependent solely on the choice you make in that moment.
 There are only a few endings to the game.
 While this may seem like a horrible thing, it’s not.

 Traditionally, we want RPGs to provide a plethora of endings that represent all the possible variables, all the decisions we’ve made along the way.
-This idea can be represented by multiple straight lines extending from a point on a flat surface or plane.
+This idea can be represented by multiple straight lines extending from a point on a flat surface.
 Each line will continue in a direction that causes it to never intersect with another line in the same manner as spokes on a bicycle wheel.
 But in a story with as many variables as Mass Effect, this is simply impossible.
-Mass Effect (as well as all other RPGs) is instead like several straight lines diverging from one point on a sphere.
-Like the seams on a beach ball, all of those lines will intersect at one point on the polar opposite side of the sphere.
-The difference between each line is not where it ends, but the journey it takes to that point.
+Mass Effect is instead like several straight lines diverging from one point on a sphere and meeting at the same point on the other side of the sphere.
+Like the seams on a beach ball, all of those lines will intersect but the difference between each line is not where it ends, but the journey it takes to that point.

 All of your actions lead you to this end no matter what choices you’ve made.
 Thus, while the number of endings may seem small considering the vast amount of influence that Shepard has had over the course of the series, the choices you are faced with in the end actually apply directly to who the Shepard you have created is.
 The game is so ambitious in allowing you to see one unique character across three games that in the final choice is offered, the game buckles under its own weight.